acmdas/das_fieldstones/morefieldstones2018.md

 We must reflect profoundly on the fact that the great St. John Chrysostom and the utterly gentle Robert Bellarmine thought that most bishops go to Hell.
 We priests are in no better state, as witnessed by that other great saint, Alphonsus Liguori, who said that most priests go to Hell.
 Today the great temptation among Catholics, and the mainstream Protestant churches, is the First Temptation of Christ; namely, to turn stones into bread.
 As long as we are involved solely in the social Gospel, then that is all that is needed.
 This Utopian style Christianity best incarnated in Liberation Theology is exactly what Christ speaks against, when Satan tempts Him to assuage his hunger by turning stones into bread.
 We must in our materialistic age reflect on Christ&rsquo;s response to Satan, &ldquo;Man shall not live by bread alone, but by every word that proceeds from the mouth of God&rdquo; (Matthew 4: 4 ).
 When we become engrossed on feeding and clothing the World&rsquo;s population and getting everyone jobs, noble as this effort is, it is not enough.
 There is only one thing that is enough, and that is that we give ourselves totally and utterly to God, holding nothing back.
 However, because we are human most of us fail miserably, and before long there are programmes put into place that are anything but Christian.

-God does not ask us to be successful, he asks us to be faithful."&mdash;<a href="https://www.lifesitenews.com/opinion/awake-and-do-your-duty-a-hermits-open-letter-to-catholic-bishops-amid-abuse" rel="noopener" target="_blank">An Anonymous Hermit Priest</a>
+God does not ask us to be successful, he asks us to be faithful."&mdash;[An Anonymous Hermit Priest](https://www.lifesitenews.com/opinion/awake-and-do-your-duty-a-hermits-open-letter-to-catholic-bishops-amid-abuse)

 ## Hell is Empty
 Mon, 15 Oct 2018